 Setting up an FTP Server on a CentOS 6 VPS

 FTP (File Transfer Protocol) is one of the most popular methods for transferring files between computers.
-Setting up an FTP server on your CentOS 6 VPS will allow you to easily transfer files to your server.
+Setting up an FTP server on your CentOS 6 VPS hosting will allow you to easily transfer files to your server.

 This article will guide you through setting up an FTP server on a CentOS 6 VPS step-by-step.
 Before you begin, ensure you have root access to your server.